-Trying to change our external environment for health or happiness, is a vain pursuit.
+Trying to change our external environment to obtain good health or happiness, is a vain pursuit.
 Manipulating the outer is not what will make us feel better on an inner level.
 Instead, we must learn how to develop & improve ourselves and our own internal resources, including not only how we eat & exercise, but also how we breathe & how we think.

 Ayurveda shows us how to improve our wellbeing and provides us with the knowledge and methods to facilitate the process.

-Yes, that's right, Ayurveda does look at a human being as a whole and your bowel movements are no exception my friend.
+Ayurveda looks at a human being as a whole.
 If you were to see an Ayurvedic doctor, the practitioner wouldn't be wondering What disease you may have, but instead he would try to identify Who you are.
-(Brenda: "Well, I always give my name at the reception so that's easy").
 By Who, we do not mean your name obviously, but how your Body & Mind are constituted.
-Before looking at any potential diseases, the Ayurvedic doctor would try to uncover your basic Nature - 'Prakruti' in Sanskrit.
+Before looking at any potential diseases, the Ayurvedic doctor would try to uncover your basic Nature also known as 'Prakruti' in Sanskrit.

 One of the main principles of Ayurveda is that there are different Body Types in nature and that each human being has its own blueprint.
-We have essentially the same kinds of organs and cells, and yet, someone will digest capsicum & dairy products in a heart bit, while another person will spend the rest of the day fluffing away and feeling bloated..
+We all have the same kind of organs and cells, and yet, we do not all react to foods in the same ways - someone for instance will digest capsicum & dairy products in a heart bit, while another person will spend the rest of the day fluffing away feeling bloated.
 Sounds familiar...?

 By knowing your body type, an Ayurvedic doctor will be able to tell you which diet, type of exercise or medicine would help you restore balance, and which might do no good or even be detrimental.

 To find the deeper origin of body types, Ayurveda looks at the meeting point between Mind & Body.
-Because yes, the two are interconnected - every time something is happening in the mind, there is a corresponding effect in the body.
-Should it be a thought of Fear which manifests as a rush of adrenaline through your veins, or feelings of Love that will manifest by releasing norepinephrine & dopamine through your body - there will be a physical reaction.
+The two being undoubtedly interconnected, every time something is happening in the mind, a corresponding effect happens in the body.
+Should it be a thought of Fear which manifests as a rush of adrenaline through your veins, or feelings of Love that will manifest by releasing norepinephrine & dopamine through your body - there will be some form of physical reaction.